Fictitious play in zero-sum stochastic games: Proof of : Convergence for the Model-based Setting

-Therefore let us next take a closer look at the maximum norm term $\|\hat{Q}_{1,s,k}+\hat{Q}_{2,s,k}\|_{\max}$.
-Based on \eqref{eq:limV} and a convergence result on asynchronous discrete-time updates, Theorem \ref{lem:aux} provided in Appendix \ref{app:aux}, the following lemma exploits the fact that $r_1(s,a)+r_2(s,a)=0$ for all $a\in\mathcal{A}$ and $s\in\mathcal{S}$ to show that the auxiliary games become zero-sum in the {\em limit} even though they are not necessarily zero-sum in finite time.
+where $\overline{\epsilon}_{k}(s)$ is an asymptotically negligible error for each $s\in S$.
+Based on \eqref{eq:lowupp} and \arXiv{\cite[Theorem 5.1]{ref:Sayin20}}{\Cref{lem:aux}}, the following lemma exploits the fact that $r_s^1(a)+r_s^2(a)=0$ for all $(s,a)$, and shows that the auxiliary games become zero-sum in the {\em limit} even though they are not necessarily zero-sum in finite time.